Definition of Recognition of Prior Learning (RPL)

 3. THE IWH PB’S RPL AGAINST A DESIGNATION INITIATIVE

-RPL against a designation will be conducted in accordance with the set outcomes of the OCCUPATION, related to the designations as registered with SAQA.
+RPL against a designation will be conducted by the set outcomes of the OCCUPATION, related to the designations as registered with SAQA.
 The IWH PB will implement RPL against designations in the following instances:

 3.1 RPL against a designation in recognition of foreign training:

-The IWH PB conduct RPL against a designations against certain international training programmes such as IRATA (UK) for Rope Access, as their programmes are equivalent to the NQF Rope Access unit standards (qualification).
+The IWH PB conduct RPL against a designation against certain international training programmes such as IRATA (UK) for Rope Access, as their programmes are equivalent to the NQF Rope Access unit standards (qualification).

 3.2 RPL against a designation in recognition of workplace experience:

-RPL against prior learning for designation purposes can also be conducted if the person did another qualification which might be similar to the IWH PB’s approved underlying qualifications, and if the person pass the ‘RPL BOARD ASSESSMENT’.
+RPL against prior learning for designation purposes can also be conducted if the person did another qualification which might be similar to the IWH PB’s approved underlying qualifications and if the person passes the ‘RPL BOARD ASSESSMENT’.